zhukovgreen/zhukovgreen/docs/index.md

 Within data engineering, I have good experience working with Apache Spark, Delta.io, and Databricks.
 I also love and use functional programming in most of my projects;, Python's mypy, software architectures, distributed systems, and concurrent programming.
+My main language is Python, but also I work in Scala.

 I had various and very different experience with building Data Lakes (primary Databricks), ELT pipelines, Testing tools, CI/CD systems,